MRC Novel Human in Vitro Models of Complex Disease

 Funding to lead a cluster as part of a coordinated network for novel human in vitro models of complex disease.

-The Medical Research Council (MRC) is running this opportunity with funding from the Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Research Council (EPSRC) and National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs) to support three clusters as part of a coordinated network that will drive the development, validation and adaptation of advanced, complex and highly specific human in vitro disease models for ready adoption by end users in academia, industry or both.
+The Medical Research Council (MRC) is running this opportunity with funding from the Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Research Council (EPSRC), National Centre for the Replacement, Refinement and Reduction of Animals in Research (NC3Rs) and the Wellcome Trust to support up to five clusters as part of a coordinated network that will drive the development, validation and adaptation of advanced, complex and highly specific human in vitro disease models for ready adoption by end users in academia, industry or both.

 The network for novel human in vitro models of complex disease will aim to: